GillyRabutTsurwa/mapty-app-jonas/notes.md

 - this library is so cool. i'm going to be using this in my web portfolio
 - also, explore the differet tile layers options. doesn't seem too complicated and it seems there's many ways to customise your map using it

+## 3. Displaying the Map Marker (Upon Click)

+- went through the leaflet documentation and eventually learnt how to:
+  - customise the marker, with its many options (via making an object)
+  - how to set custom text
+  - and, how to add our custom css classes to the marker